 While social media posts’ reach may decline due to the number of platforms and content, your customers still rely on these platforms to help them find information and connect with brands.

 Part of this starts with the content itself.

-How do we give our audience something that interests them, that stands out, that captures their attention, all while adhering to character limits?
+How do we give our audience something that interests them, stands out, and captures their attention, all while adhering to character limits?

 We add context.

-Because of that, I’m more reluctant to click on links.
+Because of that, people can be more reluctant to click on links.

-However, if I have an understanding of what the content entails before I actually open it, that’s immensely helpful.
+However, if we understand what the content entails before I open it, that can intrigue us to click on it.

-The great thing is this can be done through imagery, expanded updates, videos, formatting, and more.
+The great thing is marketers and brands alike can accomplish this through imagery, expanded updates, videos, formatting, and more.
 So now, let’s dive in.

-The problem with this is it can be so boring!
-In most cases, it doesn’t sell the post and it certainly doesn’t encourage people to click.
+The problem with this is it can be so dull!
+In most cases, it doesn’t sell the post and certainly doesn’t encourage people to click.

 Use callouts in your update, whether it’s a quote shared within the piece or a sentence that captured your attention.

-Statistics are a great way to make a point and/or support an idea.
+Statistics are a great way to make a point and support an idea.
 On top of that, they tend to draw people’s attention.

 Have a stat within your content that is intriguing?
-Use that in your social updates.
+Then, use that in your social updates.

 Is your content solving someone’s problem?
 Then lead with that.